tt-Hars/splitTheBills/README.md

 # SplitTheBills

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.3 then upgraded to version 16.2.0.

+`pnpm` is used the package manager.

 ## Development server